waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Active Puzzles & Hypotheses

 ### A. Pokémon Mansion Puzzle (Positional Triggers)
 - **Confirmed Mechanic:** This mechanic is confirmed for multiple floors.
 On 2F, moving to specific tiles like (11, 10) and (21, 13) has also been observed to open gates.
-I need to map these triggers carefully.
+The trigger at (21, 13) opens the gates at (19, 9) and (20, 9).
+The trigger at (11, 10) seems to require cooperation with Pikachu, but its exact function is still unclear.
 - **Untested Assumption (Key Location):** The Secret Key is *inside* the Pokémon Mansion.
 This is based on the original game, but this is a ROM hack.
   - **Test Plan:** If I remain stuck after testing other hypotheses, I will systematically interact with every NPC and object on Cinnabar Island itself.
 - **Hypothesis 1 (Active):** There is a hidden weak spot on 3F that must be fallen through to access a new area.